-Defense Attorney Instructions
+Defense Attorney, Pro Se Instructions

-- Download the form(s) needed.
+- Download the form as needed.

-- Using the downloaded, fillable PDF form(s), fill in all the information you have available, except for the “OCA BWC USE ONLY” box in the lower left-hand corner of the form.
+- Using the downloaded, fillable PDF form, fill in all the information you have available, except for the “OCA BWC USE ONLY” box in the lower left-hand corner of the form.
 The signature can be computer generated.

-- Once the form(s) is completed, click on one of the two colorized buttons at the bottom of each form to:
+Once the form has been completely filled out, click on one of the two colorized buttons at the bottom of the form to perform your next task: